-Burlap & Barrel is rethinking international spice supply chains to make them direct, transparent and traceable.
+Burlap & Barrel is building new international spice supply chains that are equitable, transparent and traceable.
 We connect smallholder spice farmers to high-value markets, we educate consumers about the impact of product traceability on human rights, and we emphasize unique products with terroir that are grown biodynamically using traditional techniques.
 We work to end inequality and exploitation in food systems that disenfranchise skilled, serious artisans along the entire chain.
 Mainstream conversations around food sustainability rarely consider the people involved in growing, harvesting, transporting, processing and cooking food.
 Sustainability is discussed in terms of environmental impact, or the comfort of livestock providing meat, dairy or eggs.
 We believe that the standard measures of sustainability must evolve to consider the conditions in which the farmers who drive global food supply chains earn their livelihoods.
 Single origin ingredients draw attention to the unique environments in which incredible ingredients grow and to the farmers with the expertise and commitment to grow them well.

 There are several significant challenges to Burlap & Barrel’s direct sourcing model that we seek to overcome: